 - We love really awesome photography, but we also love down-home depictions of love.

 - We don’t believe in gender essentialism (omg, girls are like THIS, and boys are like THAT) and will fight the good fight against heteronormativity until we die.

 - We support couples all along the nontraditional spectrum, from beautiful hardcore freaks & geeks all the way to what we affectionately call “Offbeat Lite.”
 Your wedding should be a reflection of YOU, not other people’s tastes — and that includes ours!

 Offbeat Bride is an advertiser-supported site — although we’re quite picky about who we chose to feature as sponsors and tend towards indie businesses that specifically cater to nontraditional needs.
 We make a point to ensure that all of our sponsored content is clearly marked as such, both on the site and on our social media feeds.
 We believe that, like weddings, advertising can be done with intent and respect — it doesn’t have to be about flashing banners and PUNCH THE MONKEY!!! any more than a wedding has to be about flouncy chair covers and $100,000 floral budgets.

-If you'd like to know more about Offbeat Bride (the book, the website, and the online community), we encourage you to check out our Frequently Asked Questions, which include kickers like "Why do you call it wedding porn?"
-"What about offbeat grooms?" and "How can I submit my wedding to be featured?"
+If you’d like to know more about Offbeat Bride (the book, the website, and the online community), we encourage you to check out our Frequently Asked Questions, which include kickers like “Why is it Offbeat Bride instead of Offbeat Weddings?” and “How can I submit my wedding to be featured?”